720 Naval Air Squadron

-720 Naval Air Squadron (720 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
+720 Naval Air Squadron (720 NAS), also called 720 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
+It was last active from the beginning of August 1945, when the squadron reformed from an unnumbered photographic flight at RNAS Ford, HMS Peregrine, in West Sussex, as the RN Photographic Squadron.
+It flew Avro Anson Mk I and later Airspeed Oxford.
+The squadron moved to RNAS Gosport (HMS Siskin), in Hampshire, during May 1948, but 720 Naval Air Squadron disbanded in January 1950, with 771 Naval Air Squadron taking on the aircraft and duties.

 The squadron originated as the Catapult Fight for the New Zealand Division and it achieved squadron status and a shore base at Auckland, New Zealand, before the start of the Second World War.
-However it was absorbed into 700 Naval Air Squadron in January 1940.
-The squadron reformed at the beginning of August 1945, from an unnumbered photographic flight originally formed in December 1940, at HMS Peregrine, RNAS Ford, in Sussex, as the RN Photographic Squadron.
-It moved to HMS Siskin, RNAS Gosport, in Hampshire, during May 1948, but 720 Naval Air Squadron disbanded in January 1950, with 771 Naval Air Squadron taking on the aircraft and duties.
+It operated with Supermarine Walrus.
+However, it was absorbed into 700 Naval Air Squadron in January 1940.

 History

 Catapult Flight (1936–1940)

 720 Naval Air Squadron originated as the catapult flight for the New Zealand Division.
 720 (Catapult) Flight, FAA formed on 15 July 1936 at RAF Mount Batten, a Seaplane Station and flying boat base in Plymouth Sound, Devon, England.
 It operated Supermarine Walrus, amphibious maritime patrol aircraft.
 The Flight disbanded on 24 May 1939 at Auckland, New Zealand, to become 720 Squadron, FAA.
 On 21 January 1940 the squadron disbanded, being absorbed into 700 Naval Air Squadron.